Robeson County, North Carolina: Early history and colonial era

 Culturally, the Scuffletonians were similar to other Europeans in their dress and style of homes.
 They were Protestant Christians and spoke English, though they spoke an "older form", which set them apart from later settlers.
 Not viewed as Native Americans by the state of North Carolina until the 1880s, these people were generally dubbed "mulattos" by locals and in federal documents throughout the mid-1800s to distinguish them from blacks.
+Genealogical and historical analysis shows many of their ancestors were free Black people in Virginia.
 The original Scuffletonians were joined by some whites and blacks in the mid-1700s, including some escaping enslavement.
 (Note: The true extent to which these people are actually of Native descent is sometimes disputed by some white and black Robesonians and some other indigenous groups, who assert that this community is really of mixed African and European ancestry.)
 The earliest written record of white settlement dates from 1747 land deed applications.
+Migrants from free black communities to the north were also settling in the county in the mid-1700s.

 The area eventually comprising Robeson County was not heavily settled by whites until about ten years before the American Revolution, when Highland Scots moved into the area.
 They formed a separate community from the Scuffletonians.
 The immigrants encompassed a range of class distinctions, from literate and aristocratic English-speaking families to poorer Scottish Gaelic-speakers, many of whom were indentured servants.
 The latter were called "Buckskins" due to their reputation for wearing pants made of deer leather.
 Gaelic remained spoken in the area as late as the 1860s.
 English and a few French settlers moved into the eastern portion of the eventual county.

 Despite the increase in settlement, population levels in the Lumber River valley remained low for many years, as swamps and thick vegetation divided arable land and made transportation difficult.
 The production of timber and naval stores formed a key part of the area's early economy, with logs being floated down the river for sale in Georgetown, South Carolina, in the late 1700s.
 During the American Revolutionary War, control over the Lumber River valley was heavily contested by British Loyalists and Patriots.
 Tensions raised by the war caused some whites to migrate out of the area, moving as far away as Canada.